FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 An easier approach is to take the Python code and instead of starting it from the FreeCAD Macro menu, start it from a toolbar.
 A Python routine linked to a button on a toolbar may be executed by one click.
 Also as the toolbars are floating windows they do not clutter the on-screen display.
 In fact if the FreeCAD window is less then the physical size of the screen the toolbar may be left to float outside of the FreeCAD window.
 This is beneficial when screen snapshots are required of the FreeCAD display.
 Also the toolbar can be much smaller than the macro control window displayed by the Macro menu of FreeCAD.

 Connecting a macro to a button on a toolbar is covered in [How to Install Macros](How_to_install_macros.md) and [How to Customise a Toolbar](Customize_Toolbars.md).
 It can take a number of minutes to connect a macro to button on toolbar, select an icon etc. This is not always required as sometimes you simply want to quickly flesh out a piece of code which will then be integrated in some other code.
 For this situation a Test Stub can be beneficial.
 There is no real definition for what a test stub would entail, it really depends on the person and the application area.
-An example is shown below:
+An example is shown below   *

 ```python